Meet Marika

 Education & Academics

-In 2018, Marika graduated from the University of Washington with a Bachelor of Interdisciplinary Studies in Environmental Science & Studies, focusing on restoration ecology, ecology, and sustainable agriculture/local food systems.
+In 2018, Marika graduated from the University of Washington with a Bachelor of Interdisciplinary Studies in Environmental Science & Studies.

 • Bachelor of Interdisciplinary Arts & Sciences | Environmental Science & Studies | University of Washington | 2018